- Transfer Students

 - News & Events

-Kyle Willmott is Assistant Professor of Sociology at Simon Fraser University.
+Kyle Willmott is an Assistant Professor of Sociology at Simon Fraser University.
 Prior to joining SFU, he was Assistant Professor in the Department of Sociology at the University of Alberta.
 He is Mohawk from the Mohawks of the Bay of Quinte First Nation (Tyendinaga).